mansithanki/mansithanki/README.md

 <!-- section - intro -->

-# :blue_heart: to Build - Data Scientist & Machine Learning Engineer
+# A Data Science Enthusiast, Software Engineer and Web Developer ❤️

 # Mansi Pravin Thanki
 Welcome to my GitHub page!
 Here you'll find a collection of my projects, skills, and experiences as a passionate software developer.
 I'm currently seeking a full-time SDE opportunity starting from May 2023.
 Feel free to explore and get in touch!